TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 To tell a good story, the characters, plot, and location need to be clear to the audience.
 Similarly, blog posts and tutorials benefit from enhancements such as command-line demarcations, line numbers, labels, and inline markup.

-There are many cases where such codeblocks are warranted:
+There are many cases where such codeblocks are warranted (brackets contain remedial plugins):

 - Interaction: input and output should be contrasted, think: shell or Jupyter notebook (command-line)
 - A post compares or demonstrates a technique in multiple languages (show-language)